 In recent years there’s been a common theme in Canada and it’s not something to be excited about.
 Business investment is declining in Canada — a fact that must be taken seriously by all Canadians.
 For the betterment of its people and to deliver on higher standards of living, global investment is crucial.
+Companies and prospective business owners, therefore, need to take more steps to create innovative Canadian startups that can kickstart the economy.
+Accordingly, if you would like to learn more about the potential benefits of establishing a start-up in Canada, you can click here to take a look at some of the useful Canadian Visa resources on the JTH Lawyers website.
+Ultimately, it is hoped that incentives like this will attract startups from various industries to Canada.
 As Steven Globerman from the Fraser Institute states:

 “While Canadian cities such as Vancouver and Toronto enjoyed booming construction, there was essentially no growth in new machinery, equipment, software and other corporate assets that help make Canadian companies more efficient, profitable and capable of paying higher wages.”